bmeaut/python_nlp_2017_fall/docker/README.md

 This command lists every container including the stopped ones (all of them are stopped at this point).

-The third column lists the image's name, find for `juditacs/python_nlp`.
+The third column lists the image's name, find `juditacs/python_nlp`.

 The first column is the id of the containers and the last column is their name.

-Start your old container with:
+Start your old container:

     docker start <container id or name>